 Figure 27.
-H\Wind snapshot for 1500 UTC on August 29, near landfall at MS/LA border
+HWind snapshot for 1500 UTC on 29 August, near landfall at Mississippi/Louisiana border.

-At 1200 UTC (Figure 26), just after the storm has made landfall, most of the coastal waters surrounding southeastern Louisiana waters are exposed to winds greater than 85 knots, a very large area of intense winds.
+At 1200 UTC (Figure 26), just after the storm has made landfall, most of the coastal waters surrounding Southeast Louisiana waters are exposed to winds greater than 85 knots, a very large area of intense winds.
 The eye of the storm is in south Plaquemines Parish at this time, east of the Mississippi River.
 With the closeness of the storm center, the different water bodies of